IsaacScript/isaacscript/packages/docs/docs/main/mod-feature.md

 }
 ```

-Now, we can instantiate our mod feature classes in our "main.ts" file:
+Now, we can instantiate our mod feature classes in our "main.ts" file by using the `initModFeatures` helper function:

 ```ts
 // main.ts